Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

   void function(Vector const&);

-the compiler is very helpfull, creating a temporary vector for you and copying the matrix row into it.
+the compiler is very helpful, creating a temporary vector for you and copying the matrix row into it.
 However, this is slow.
 Be aware of this performance pitfall and use template arguments or the correct reference type of the dataset if possible::

    void function (Data<RealVector>::element_reference);

-The second pitfall is, that we can't give as strong performance guarantees for the methods called.
+The second pitfall is  that we can't give as strong performance guarantees for the methods called.
-As we allow batch resizing and all batches having a different size, it is not easy to keep track of the actual number of elements stored in the set, thus calling :doxy:`Data::numberOfElements` is linear time.
+As we allow batch resizing and all batches having a different size, it is not easy to keep track of the actual number of elements stored in the set, thus calling :doxy:`Data::numberOfElements` takes time linear in the number of batches.
 For the same reason, accessing the i-th element using :doxy:`Data::element` is linear in the number of batches, as we first need to find the batch the element is located in, before we can actually access it.
 Thus aside from only very small datasets or performance  uncritical code, you should never use